-F below.
-Proposals falling below these levels will need to b Site Pitches NUA/GRT/10 - Church View, Tolney Lane, 10 Newark 9 NUA/GRT/11 - Riverside Park, Tolney Lane, 9 Newark 19 Proposals that would compromise the ability for the loca definition households to be met will be resisted, unless reas to why this is no longer necessary. ally identified needs of planning water quality impacts upon the Humber Estuary Habitat site designations.
+Newark OB/GRT/2 - The Paddock, Wellow Road, Ollerton OB/GRT/4 - Dunromin, Wellow Road, Ollerton 3 pitches 5 pitches As these sites at Ollerton are already functioning gypsy and traveller sites, it is unlikely that functionally linked habitat will be impacted.
+Sites to be Brought Back into Gypsy Roma Traveller Use Policy GRT3 Proposals on the following sites, as defined or use for will be supported subject to the detail for new permanent pitches, consistent with the These new pitches should meet the needs of amenity for occupants and neighbouring site occupation.
+A robust Flood Risk Assessment should accommodate pitches within those areas at let that wider sustainability benefits to the commissafe from flood risk for its lifetime, that flood flood risk will be reduced overall.
+Schemes should seek to, as a minimum, accounding so provide for an efficient use of land delivered in full will need to be robustly justified.
+I of schemes being acceptable.
+So e definition provided in Policy GRT of occupants, support an acceptable and be capable of providing be undertaken so that site layous east flood risk (all forms).
+Demonstrunity will be delivered and that the risk will not be increased elsewhere memodate the number of pitches as Proposals which would compron chemes should provide in the control of the level of residential for safe standard of couts, where possible, tration is also required site itself will be made and, where possible collocated below and in ľ Screen in.
+This policy gives the locations of Gypsy Roma Traveller sites which will be brought back into action.
+In-combination air quality impacts (when looking at the plan cumulatively) are possible at both the SAC and ppSPA.
+There is potential Site NUA/GRT/8 - Church View, Tolney Lane, Newark NUA/GRT/9 - Riverside Park, Tolney Lane, Newark for downstream in-combination water quality impacts upon the Humber Estuary Habitat site designations.
 Neither site is located within the Birklands & Bilhaugh SAC or Clumber Park SSSI recreational ZOI and therefore recreational impact are unlikely.
 Neither site is located within 400m of the SAC or ppSPA and therefore urbanisation impacts are unlikely.
 As these sites have previously functioned as gypsy and traveller sites, it is unlikely that functionally linked habitat will be impacted.
-Allocations GRT4 T The following sites, as defined on the Policies Map, have Traveller accommodation.
-They are protected for this identified planning definition traveller needs, outlined Proposals which would deliver the sites in line with the below will be supported, subject to the detail of schemes Site NUA/GRT/12 - Land at Chestnut Lodge Barnby Road, Barnby-in-the-Willows NUA/GRT/13 - Former Belvoir Ironworks, Bowbridge Lane, Newark NUA/GRT/14 - The Old Stable Yard, Land North of Winthorpe Road, Newark NUA/GRT/15 - Land at Appleby Lodge, Barnby Road, Newark Part A purpose to ensure that locally in Policy GRT1, can be met. general and site specific criteria 1 Screen in.
-This policy gives the locations of sites which allocated for Gypsy Roma Traveller accommodation.
-In-combination air quality impacts (when looking at the plan cumulatively) are also possible at both the SAC and ppSPA.
-Site NUA/GRT/14 is located within the Clumber Park SSSI ZOI and recreational impacts upon the ppSPA are therefore possible.
-No other allocation is located
+Site Allocations Policy GRT4 The following sites, as defined on the Policies Map, have be are protected for this purpose to ensure that locally ident be met.
+Proposals for new permanent pitches, consistent which would deliver the sites in line with the general ar subject to the detail of schemes being acceptable.
+Site NUA/GRT/10 - Land at Chestnut Lodge Barnby Road, Barnby-in-the-Willows NUA/GRT/11 - Former Belvoir Ironworks, Bowbridge Lane, Newark NUA/GRT/12 - The Old Stable Yard, Land North of Winthorpe Road, Newark NUA/GRT/13 - Land at Appleby Lodge, Barnby Road, Newark OB/GRT/6 - Land East of Newark Road, Ollerton Part A General Criteria tified traveller need twith the definition and site specific criteria.
+Pitches 19 15-27 ds, outlined in Policy GRT1, can n provided in Policy GRT 1, and Screen in.
+This policy gives the locations of sites which are allocated for Gypsy & Traveller accommodation.
+In-combination air quality impacts (when looking at the plan cumulatively) are possible at both the SAC and ppSPA.
+There is potential for downstream